Gardens

 Garden

-Combining an ephemeral stream bed flowing with Creeping Jenny (Lysmachia nummularia 'Aurea'), billowing shade perennials and a perfectly situated pair of Adirondack chairs, this is among the favorite sitting gardens at Yew Dell.
-Look for winter blooming hellebores (Helleborus xhybridus), spring bulbs and summer hydrangeas.
+Combining an ephemeral stream bed flowing with Creeping Jenny (Lysmachia nummularia ‘Aurea’), winter-blooming hellebores (Helleborus xhybridus), billowing shade perennials, spring bulbs, summer hydrangeas, and a perfectly situated pair of Adirondak chairs, this is a favorite sitting garden at Yew Dell.

 Kitchen